|

 Mount Bromo at a Glance

-Mount Bromo is located in the province of East Java, about 50 km southwest of Probolinggo city.
+Mount Bromo is located in the province of East Java, about 50 km southwest of Probolinggo, the closest city.
 Mount Bromo is 2329 meters high and is named after Brahma the Creator of the Hindu mythology.

 Mount Bromo erupts from time to time.
 It has erupted more than 50 times in the past 2 centuries, or an average of once every 4 years.